ameyer95/ameyer95.github.io/_pages/about.md

 About
 ------
-I am a third-year Computer Sciences PhD student at UW-Madison, where I am co-advised by [Aws Albarghouthi](http://pages.cs.wisc.edu/~aws/) and [Loris D'Antoni](https://pages.cs.wisc.edu/~loris/).
+I am a fourth-year Computer Sciences PhD student at UW-Madison, where I am co-advised by [Aws Albarghouthi](http://pages.cs.wisc.edu/~aws/) and [Loris D'Antoni](https://pages.cs.wisc.edu/~loris/).

 My work is motivated by the mismatch between machine learning's influence (and presumed authority), and the fact that many machine learning outcomes are arbitrary, i.e., not robust to small changes in the training data, training procedure, or test sample.